chauncygu/Safe-Reinforcement-Learning-Baselines/README.md

-The repository is for Safe Reinforcement Learning research, in which we have various safe RL baselines and safe RL benchmarks (including single agent RL and multi-agent RL).
+The repository is for Safe Reinforcement Learning research, in which we investigate various safe RL baselines and safe RL benchmarks (including single agent RL and multi-agent RL).